Rhode Island is a state that is best known for its size, or lack thereof. The state’s 1,214 square miles makes it the smallest state in terms of area.

 On September 4, Twin River Casino launched mobile wagering with no major complications, according to the state revenue department.
 Customers are required to sign up in-person before they can begin placing bets.

-Twin River Tiverton, near the Massachusetts border, plans to launch its mobile sports betting product next week.
+Twin River Tiverton, near the Massachusetts border, launched its mobile sports betting product shortly after Twin River in Lincoln.

 Gaming company IGT has a relationship with Rhode Island’s casinos and Rhode Island itself.
-The company provides the entirety of the technical expertise necessary to bring Rhode Island’s sports betting online.
+The company provided the entirety of the technical expertise necessary to bring Rhode Island’s sports betting online.

 As a result, IGT is actually due to collect a greater percentage of sports betting revenue than the casinos themselves.
 Here’s how the split breaks down: